paimanbandi/happy-birthday-api/README.md

 # happy-birthday-api
-A simple application to send a happy birthday message to users on their birthday at exactly 9 am on their local time.
+A simple NestJS application to send a happy birthday message to users on their birthday at exactly 9 am on their local time.

 ## Requirements